Conformal Graph Prediction with Z-Gromov-Wasserstein Distances: Background

 \subsection{Z-Gromov Wasserstein Distance}

-To measure discrepancies between structured outputs such as graphs, which will later serve as the basis for conformal scoring, we work in the space of $Z$-networks equipped with the $Z$-Gromov--Wasserstein distance.
+To measure discrepancies between structured outputs such as graphs, which will later serve as the basis for conformal scoring, we work in the space of $Z$-networks equipped with the $Z$-Gromov-Wasserstein distance.